 Graduates are eligible to sit for the National Ayurvedic Medical Association Certification Board’s (NAMACB ) Ayurvedic Health Counselor Certification Exam and are eligible to continue their education in the Ayurvedic Practitioner Certificate (Level II) program.
 Upon completion of the Ayurveda Wellness Educator and Practitioner programs, SCU students qualify for NAMACB3 certification meaning the candidate has demonstrated the entry-level competencies for his/her category of practice by completing a NAMA-approved course of study and passing a rigorous certification exam and is engaged in ongoing training as a professional through continuing education and other activities.

-I chose SCU because it focuses on integration, which is really important to me, especially as someone going into something that is considered alternative healthcare.
-I wanted to be part of a program that focuses on looking at these traditional forms of medicine and bringing them forward into the modern present-day and finding ways to utilize them with other practitioners.
-So, I think one of the greatest things here at SCU is the teachers' focus on the tradition of Ayurveda but also how to bring it into the modern medical world.
+I chose SCU because it focuses on integrative health, which is important to me.
+I wanted to be part of a program that focuses on looking at these traditional forms of medicine, bringing them forward into the modern present-day, and finding ways to utilize them with other practitioners.
+So, I think one of the most incredible things here at SCU is the teachers' focus on the tradition of Ayurveda but also on how to bring it into the modern medical world.

-“There are a lot of things that I love about the program SCU.
-The first one is that the faculty come from a long line of ayurvedic vidhayaka who are deeply rooted in the ancient classical text.
-They studied ayurveda but they also live it.
-When you learn from people who embody this wisdom it’s so much easier to really grasp this knowledge.
-The second thing I love is the comradery within the cohort.
-I feel like the combination of the training and the supportive faculty and the commodore and support I've gotten from my peers and my classmates has given me the confidence I need to start my own practice."
+"There are a lot of things that I love about the program at SCU.
+The first one is that the faculty come from a long line of Ayurvedic knowledge deeply rooted in ancient classical text.
+They studied Ayurveda, but they also lived it.
+When you learn from people who embody this wisdom, it's much easier to grasp this knowledge.
+The second thing I love is the camaraderie within the cohort.
+The combination of the training, supportive faculty, and the support of my peers and classmates has given me the confidence I need to start my own practice."

-SCU’s distinctive Fixed Rate Tuition Guarantee for the Ayurvedic Wellness Educator program provides students with confidence in planning for their educational investment.
+SCU’s distinctive Fixed Rate Tuition Guarantee for the Ayurvedic Practitioner program provides students with confidence in planning for their educational investment.